Skip to Content

 Alligator was bought by Plumbers when he was just over a year old.
 The intention was to breed him back to their female.

-Rodriguez’s Ch Gator Pitbull was born in the yard of A. white and was sold to P. Rodriguez.
-Gator was produced from a union of Jeep and Red Boy line.
+Meanwhile, Rodriguez’s Ch Gator Pitbull was born in the yard of A. White and was sold to P. Rodriguez.
+Gator was produced by a union of Jeep and Red Boy lines.
 He was a respected fighter and ROM producer during his short lifetime.

 He started training at a very young age and topped his class.
 He won his matches outstandingly.